National Shipbuilding Strategy (NSS)

 - Industrial Development

-The IRB Policy applies to the two large NSPS shipbuilding packages.
-Irving and Seaspan are required to undertake IRB business activities in Canada valued at 100 percent of their contract value, thereby ensuring a dollar for dollar investment into the Canadian economy.
-Administered by Industry Canada, the IRB Policy leverages major government procurements to encourage long-term industrial development and significant economic activity in Canada.
-For more information, visit Canada's IRB Policy web page.
+The IRB Policy and the ITB Policy apply to the two large NSS shipbuilding packages.
+Irving and Seaspan are required to undertake IRB business activities in Canada equal to the value of their contracts.
+Administered by Innovation, Science and Economic Development Canada, the IRB Policy and the ITB Policy leverage major government procurements to encourage long-term industrial development and significant economic activity in Canada.
+For more information, visit Canada's IRB and ITB policy web page.

-As recipients of major contracts for the Government of Canada, both Seaspan and Irving will have NSPS VP and IRB obligations.
+As recipients of major NSS contracts for the Government of Canada, both Seaspan and Irving will have NSS VP and IRB/ITB obligations.

 There are opportunities for small and medium enterprises (SME) to provide their goods and services to the selected shipyards and other suppliers involved in building the ships.
 For the large ships to be built by the two selected Canadian shipyards, SMEs have the opportunity to become part of the shipyards' supply chain: Register through the Irving Shipbuilding's Online Supplier Registry and Seaspan' Online Supplier Registry .

-The Industrial and Regional Benefits Policy also encourage the shipyards to commit to providing a level of work to small and medium enterprises.
+The Industrial and Regional Benefits Policy and the Industrial and Technological Benefits Policy encourage the shipyards to commit to providing a level of work to small and medium enterprises.